simha-p/Product_Recommendation/README.md

 ## How It Works

 1. The user enters a search query for a product.
-2. The application fetches product data from the DummyJSON API based on the search query.
+2. The application fetches product data from the API based on the search query.
 3. The search results are displayed to the user.
 4. A content-based filtering algorithm is applied to generate recommendations based on the top search result.
 5. Recommended products are displayed along with their similarity scores.